-Data transformation: A common issue that researchers face is a violation of the assumption of normality.
+A common issue that researchers face is a violation of the assumption of normality.
 Numerous statistics texts recommend data transformations, such as natural log or square root transformations, to address this violation (see Rummel, 1988).
 Data transformations are not without consequence; for example, once you transform a variable and conduct your analysis, you can only interpret the transformed variable.
 You cannot provide an interpretation of the results based on the untransformed variable values.

-Alternative statistics for determining significance: Finally, you may consider using more conservative statistics for determining significance if your assumptions are violated.
-For example, if the assumption of homogeneity of variance was violated in your analysis of variance (ANOVA), you can use alternative F statistics (Welch’s or Brown-Forsythe; see Field, 2013) to determine if you have statistical significance.
+Although non-parametric analyses are beneficial because they don’t rely on the assumptions of parametric analyses, they are generally less powerful.
+For example, if your analysis of variance (ANOVA) violates the homogeneity of variance assumption, you can use alternative F statistics, like Welch’s or Brown-Forsythe (see Field, 2013), to determine statistical significance.
 Calculating these F values and their related p values will not require any difficult steps on your part.
 SPSS offers the option of calculating these statistics as part of the ANOVA analysis.

 These are just a few of your options when your assumptions are violated.
 There are a variety of approaches you can take to enhance the validity of your findings.